harmonylang/harmonylang.github.io/docs-src/textbook/values.md

 -   a set is first converted into an ordered list, then lexicographically ordered;

--   an address is a list of Harmony values. `None` is the empty list.
+-   Except for `None`, an address is a pair of a function a list of arguments.
-    Addresses are lexicographically ordered accordingly;
+    Addresses are lexicographically ordered accordingly. `None` is the smallest address.

--   contexts () are ordered first by name, then by program counter, then by the remaining content in an unspecified way.
+-   contexts are ordered deterministically in an unspecified way.

 Harmony supports the following comparison operators: